 Events and Programs

 The LGBTQ+ Emergency Crisis Aid is operated by the UH LGBTQ Alumni Association and is available to UH LGBTQIA+ students who have encountered a situation involving unusual financial hardship caused by emergency or circumstances beyond the students’ control including housing or food insecurity, or other resource-based needs that threaten a student’s ability to remain enrolled and to successfully complete their degree.

 If you believe you have a circumstance and would like to have your situation evaluated for funds, please complete this application.
 Provide as much detail as possible so that your needs are fully understood.
-Once the application is received, representatives of the LGBTQ Alumni Association will review your application and will contact you for a follow-up conversation or an in-person meeting.
+Once the application is received, representatives from the LGBTQ Alumni Association will review your application and will contact you for a follow-up conversation or in-person meeting.
 Submission of this application does not guarantee the applicant will be awarded.